eliasstein/Old-SystemNNN-extractor/README.md

 when you run the application this will create some folders after that this ask you what option do you like "1" or "2" select your option and see the magic.

-spt_files: Here you can put the spt files from your game (you can put any amount of files) <br>
+spt_files: Here you can put the spt files from your game (you can put any amount of files) <br><br>
-scripts_repaired: Here are the scripts patched, you can translate without any problem this files just don't touch the ### \n\n
+scripts_repaired: Here are the scripts patched, you can translate without any problem this files just don't touch the ### <br><br>
-patch: when you select the second option in the program ("2") in this folder will have the spt with the new text \n\n
+patch: when you select the second option in the program ("2") in this folder will have the spt with the new text <br><br>